National Alliance for Water Innovation

 - Enhance the economic, environmental, and energy security of the United States.

-Led by a team from NREL, Lawrence Berkeley National Laboratory, National Energy Technology Laboratory, and Oak Ridge National Laboratory, this research consortium includes industry partners and leading U.S. research universities and NAWI's public membership organization, the NAWI Alliance.
+Led by a team from NLR, Lawrence Berkeley National Laboratory, National Energy Technology Laboratory, and Oak Ridge National Laboratory, this research consortium includes industry partners and leading U.S. research universities and NAWI's public membership organization, the NAWI Alliance.

-- Data, modeling, and analysis (DMA) of nontraditional water sources as well as water treatment materials, processes, and treatment trains
+- Data, modeling, and analysis (DMA) of nontraditional water sources as well as water treatment materials, processes, and treatment trains (completed)

-- Process innovation and intensification R&D to develop novel and intensified processes as well as autonomous and adaptable water systems
+- Process innovation and intensification to develop novel and intensified processes as well as autonomous and adaptable water systems

 Capabilities